sen-tou/dot/README.md

 Options:
     -h Output usage
-    -i Install the dot files, a backup of all affected files will be created -d Download dotfiles (no install)
+    -i Install the dotfiles, a backup of all affected files will be created -I Install dependencies that the dotfiles refer to -d Download dotfiles (no install)
     -b Backup dotfiles (only works if the project has been downloaded via -d or -i) -V Print version